 - Graphene-based materials for biomimetic light-harvesting

 - Nonlinear optical spectroscopy of molecular complexes

-The deadline for applications is April 30th, 2018.
+The deadline for applications is end of April 2022.
 Applications should be submitted via the faculty on-line application form available here.
 The same link provides complete information about the application procedure and the PhD program at the Faculty of Mathematics and Physics of the Charles University.